workshopweekend/arcbot/project/hardware.md

 3. Mount one motor on your base; attach the second motor to the first motor's dowel, again using electrical tape and/or zipties.

 4. Attach the clothespin to the end of the second motor's dowel.

+These instructions are meant to be inspirational; for pictures, see [Pete Prodoehl's setup of the original Arc-o-Matic](http://rasterweb.net/raster/projects/arcomatic/).